gatsbyjs/gatsby/docs/docs/mdx/programmatically-creating-pages.md

 ## Add MDX Files

-Before you can write any GraphQL queries, and programmatically create pages, you need to add some content.
+Before you can write any GraphQL queries and programmatically create pages, you need to add some content.

 Make a folder called `content/posts` and create two files in it called